SimonJHudson/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 #### 300 Governance, Risk, Compliance and Security

 - It is understood that AI needs some level of governance and oversight.
 This activity is probably vested in the IT team and is not aligned with broader business strategy and policies.
+- It is understaood that data and content governance needs to be robust to ensure that AI assistants with access to corporate content are using up to date and appropriate infomration.
 - The organization develops and models rules of engagement and governance to take advantage of the benefits of the cognitive systems.
 - Governance of all aspects of the cognitive tools is proportionate to the impacts the system has on business and individuals.
 - It is understood that using public platforms may indirectly place your IP in the public domain.
 This even applies to asking questions of GPT tools.
 Staff are briefed on this risk.